neumino/neumino.github.io/movies.md

-### Choose or Die
+### 365 Days: This Day
-*Released on 2022-04-15, vote average 5.2*
+*Released on 2022-04-27, vote average 2*

-In pursuit of an unclaimed $125,000 prize, a broke college dropout decides to play an obscure, 1980s survival computer game.
-But the game curses her, and she’s faced with dangerous choices and reality-warping challenges.
-After a series of unexpectedly terrifying moments, she realizes she’s no longer playing for the money but for her life.
+Laura and Massimo are back and hotter than ever.
+But the reunited couple&#39;s new beginning is complicated by Massimo’s family ties and a mysterious man who enters Laura’s life to win her heart and trust, at any cost.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/7vUQYzZ_UZc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/pyM3z73oMAk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>